-Student Printer Usage Fee: A special general student printer usage fee will be assessed at the rate of $0.10 black & white per page, $0.25 color per page.
-At the beginning of each semester, (excluding summer), every NMSU-A student receives $5.00 (50 pages) free.
-Additional printing may be purchased at the Business Office.
-All printing accounts will be terminated at the end of summer with no reimbursement of unused funds.
-These printer access and printing fees apply to general printing carried out in the computer lab, library, and academic support center.
-Printing, as a requirement in the classroom, will be covered under applicable class fees rather than general fees.
+Student Printer Usage Fee: A general student printer usage fee will be assessed at the rate of $0.10 black & white per page, $0.25 color per page.
+At the beginning of each semester every NMSU-A student will receive $5.00 (50 pages black & white or 20 pages color) free.
+Additional printing can be purchased at the Business Office.
+All printing accounts will be terminated at the end of the academic year and the end of summer with no reimbursement of unused funds.
+The printing fees applies to general printing carried out in the Main Computer Lab located in SC 104, Library, and Academic Support Center.
+A max of $25 per month deposit limit.

 Tuition Adjustments, Refund, and Forfeitures: Students officially withdrawing from all courses or dropping a course(s) during a semester or term are eligible for a 100-percent refund of tuition and fees through the deadlines listed online as outlined on the Important Dates for each term.
 Students withdrawing from a course(s) after that deadline will not be eligible for a refund and will remain liable for payment of full tuition and fee charges.
 Non-attendance does not constitute an official course drop or withdrawal.
 It is the student’s responsibility to withdraw from the university and/or drop a course if the student decides to not attend once enrollment has taken place.
 All charges due to NMSU must be paid before refunds or adjustments will be permitted.